abhi-yo/smart-shelf/CONTRIBUTING.md

 3. Documentation is updated accordingly.

 For significant changes or proposals, it’s a good idea to open an issue to discuss your idea with the maintainers before investing time in development.

 ---

-## 💡 Style Guide

-Follow these coding conventions when contributing:

-- **JavaScript**:
-  - Use 2 spaces for indentation.
-  - Use meaningful variable and function names.
-  - Write comments where necessary.

-- **CSS**:
-  - Follow BEM (Block Element Modifier) convention for naming classes.

-- **HTML**:
-  - Ensure accessibility standards are followed.

----